-If you graduated from an Engineering Faculty which is recognised by the Washington Accord, you are eligible to work or study in Australia for 18 months under the 476 Visa category(Skilled — Recognised Graduate visa — subclass 476).
+If you graduated from an Engineering Faculty which is recognized by the Washington Accord, you are eligible to work or study in Australia for 18 months under the 476 Visa category(Skilled — Recognised Graduate visa — subclass 476).

 The official website located at https://www.homeaffairs.gov.au/trav/visa-1/476- has a lot of information about this category.
 I highly recommend that you read through ALL OF IT.
 However, there were somethings I had to find the harder way when applying for the visa.
 Thus here I am trying to explain those things hoping that this will help someone.
 Please note that this guide is mostly intended for Sri Lankan engineering students.

-However, the information shown online might be outdated and hence it is a good idea to double check it with someone.
+However, the information shown online might be outdated and hence it is a good idea to double-check it with someone.

 Additionally, as the official site says, you must be under 31 age and has to have graduated within 2 years past from the day you are lodging the application.
 Check your degree certificate or transcript to find the official graduation date.

 Why 476 🤔

 476 is a temporary visa.
 Thus if you plan to stay longer in Australia, you need to find some other means like Permanent Residency.
 However with this Visa, you can work full time in Australia and after working for 1 year, you get 5 points for applying for Permanent Residency.
 The points table can be found here: https://www.homeaffairs.gov.au/visas/supporting/Pages/skilled/The-points-table.aspx